 The Technion Theory Lunch is a seminar run by the theory group at the Department of Computer Science, Technion.
 The seminar holds weekly meetings in which graduate students and faculty from the Technion and other universities in Israel and abroad present recent results or other interesting topics in theoretical computer science.
 The seminar is open to faculty, graduate and undergraduate students interested in theory of computing.

-Wednesdays, 12:30-13:30 (room opens at 12:00)
+Wednesdays, 12:30-13:30 (food starts at 12:15)

 The seminar’s mailing list is used to announce our weekly meetings, and also to publicize CS theory related events, such as workshops and seminars, in Israel and abroad.

 One thing that distinguishes (theoretical) computer science from other

 scientific disciplines is its full-throated support of a fundamentally

 adversarial view of the universe.
 Malicious adversaries, with

 unbounded computational advantages, attempt to foil our algorithms at